Huntington Mayor Steve Williams: Experience and Results in Gubernatorial Campaign for a Stronger West Virginia

 However, Williams said he has never been a partisan, willing to work with anyone regardless of political party registration.

 “This is an uphill climb without a doubt, but this is a climb worth taking from my perspective,” Williams said.
-“Frankly, I’m not concerned about the Ds and the Rs.
+“Frankly, I’m not concerned regarding the Ds and the Rs.
 That has never been a concern.
 I’ll work with whoever is on the playing field.

 “In the actual election, I think folks with Ds and Rs and (independents) will be drawn to what I’ve been able to do,” Williams continued.
-“I think when people hear what I’m having to say, they’re not going to be paying a lick of attention to what is after my name.
+“I think when people hear what I’m having to say, they’re not going to be paying a lick of attention to what is following my name.
 They’re going to be looking at the results that I drive, and I think that will prove to be persuasive.”

 Williams said Huntington ended the most recent fiscal year with a $20 million surplus.
-As someone who has set the budget for his city for years and as a former lawmaker who has voted on state budgets, Williams is knowledgeable about budgets and tax revenue.
+As someone who has set the budget for his city for years and as a former lawmaker who has voted on state budgets, Williams is knowledgeable regarding budgets and tax revenue.

 West Virginia has ended the last several fiscal years with major budget surpluses due to artificially low revenue estimates, federal COVID-19 funds freeing up state tax dollars, modest tax revenue growth, and a period of high coal and natural gas prices contributing to severance tax revenue.
 This allowed Justice and lawmakers to lower personal income tax rates this year and pass other tax reforms.
 But now, tax revenue is coming in just above estimates.